Guest Article by Oceanic Esports

 It’s undeniable how much the success of these names has impacted the development of Australia’s esports scene.
 However, as the industry at large grows, thanks to the help of mainstream brands sponsoring triple-A events left and right, a vast majority of the esports audience has started to exclusively support tournaments that feature their favorite teams or players.
 The stakes provided by game developer-sanctioned meets like the Dota Pro Circuit or the League of Legends Oceania Professional League mattered more than ever, and small-scale leagues with not much on the line suffered.

-Everyone strived to take a slice off of the multi-million-dollar prize pool tournaments, but it seemed like it was always reserved only for those who can only play at the highest level.
+Everyone strived to take a slice of the multi-million-dollar prize pool tournaments, but it seemed like it was always reserved only for those who can only play at the highest level.
 Most up-and-coming players can’t even make it out of the qualifiers, and the persistent problem of high ping only made the situation worse.
 This generally left the esports scene too top-heavy.

 The lack of tournaments dedicated to promising talents poses a threat to the health of the competition.
-If viewed from a marketing perspective, this type of events decline in numbers due to its lack of profitability—the audience would rather watch ana or kpii instead of prospects whom they barely knew.
+If viewed from a marketing perspective, this type of event declines in numbers due to its lack of profitability—the audience would rather watch ana or kpii instead of prospects whom they barely knew.
 Without anyone to reach, esports organizers can only do so much to start a league without any help from investors.

 But if viewed from the perspective of esports’ sheer essence, leaving the tier two scene underdeveloped and without much opportunity increases the chances of ana and kpii to be the last esports stars to ever come out of the land down under.